falcuun/BasicAlgorhithmsPracticeJava/README.md

 # BasicAlgorhithmsPracticeJava

-Doing some of the very basic arrays functions
+Doing some of the very basic arrays functions over arrays